The Game Tour

 The Game Tour was the eighth headlining concert tour by the British rock band Queen to support their successful 1980 album The Game.
 This tour featured the first performances in South America by the group.
-This tour marked the last time Queen played without a fifth player, as all tours from 1982 onwards would feature an extra man playing on keyboard.

 Background

 This tour marked the introduction of a new lighting rig for Queen; the "Fly Swatters", also referred to as the "Bic Razors".
 This is also the first tour where Freddie Mercury had his moustache grown out.
 He would often ask the audience what they thought, to a mixed reception, where he would often pledge to keep it.
 Several songs from the new album were incorporated, such as "Play the Game", "Need Your Loving Tonight", and "Rock It".
 The latter two of which saw very few performances on this leg of the tour, with Rock It being dropped before the four Inglewood dates, and Need Your Loving Tonight being dropped in the middle of August.
 Both songs would return to the stage in one form or another.
 Notably, "Somebody to Love" was only performed rarely early in the tour, being practically absent in the first three legs, but would return as a staple to the set by early March in South America.
+Early in the North American tour, as suggested by bootleg recordings, Mercury's voice mostly retained his late 1970s vocal tone in July before changing it to a more "macho" and aggressive style in August to match his appearance.